jstarcher/jenkins-monitor/README.md

 ### Available in MVP
 - ✅ **Schedule Monitoring**: Define expected job schedules using cron expressions
 - ✅ **Missed Job Detection**: Automatically detect when jobs don't run as expected
+- ✅ **Build Failure Alerts**: If a job's last build completed with a non-success status (e.g. FAILURE, UNSTABLE, ABORTED) the monitor will alert immediately
 - ✅ **Email Alerts**: Send notifications via SMTP when jobs miss their schedule
 - ✅ **Multiple Job Support**: Monitor multiple jobs across one Jenkins instance
 - ✅ **Low Resource Usage**: Written in Rust for performance and reliability